Aliases for KPNB1 Gene

 GeneCards Summary for KPNB1 Gene

 KPNB1 (Karyopherin Subunit Beta 1) is a Protein Coding gene.
 Diseases associated with KPNB1 include Venezuelan Equine Encephalitis and Influenza.
-Among its related pathways are Innate Immune System and CDK-mediated phosphorylation and removal of Cdc6.
+Among its related pathways are Development HGF signaling pathway and Transport of the SLBP independent Mature mRNA.
 Gene Ontology (GO) annotations related to this gene include enzyme binding.
-An important paralog of this gene is IPO5.
+An important paralog of this gene is IPO4.

 UniProtKB/Swiss-Prot Summary for KPNB1 Gene